kazuki43zoo/pdf-diff-commands/README.md

 Support following features.

 * Checking difference for two pdf files after converting to image file
-* Checking difference for two directories that stored pdf
+* Can perform bulk comparing for two directories
 * Can specify pixel range to be ignored using configuration arguments

 ## How to run